-It’s such a way of life that there are more bubble tea shops than McDonalds or Starbucks (and even they are trying to get their hands on the market by offering similar drinks).
+It’s such a way of life that there are more bubble tea shops than McDonald’s or Starbucks put together (and even they are trying to get their hands on the market by offering similar drinks).
 The best shops have become chains and multiplied to the point where you can find one on every major street corner and shopping mall.
 Of course, some of them are better than others, so here’s what we recommend:

 This growing chain is still more prevalent in the Shanghai area, but if you look hard for their iconic deer-antler logo you’ll find they are starting to pop up everywhere.
-They are known for their delicious (and sinful) brown sugar pearls, so we recommend the “Deerioca Brown Sugar Pearl Milk Tea” (with full sweetness, of course)!
+They are known for their delicious (and sinful) brown sugar pearls, so we recommend the “Deerioca Brown Sugar Pearl Milk Tea” (with 100% sweetness, of course)!

 This Taiwanese bubble tea chain has made its way around the world, with stores across the US, Canada, the UK, and beyond.
 Regardless, you’ll get your best value in China with significantly cheaper prices and great flavors.
-They’re famous for their seasonal offerings (think kumquat limeade in the summer) and their solid cup of bubble milk tea.
+They’re famous for their seasonal offerings (think kumquat limeade in the summer) and their consistently solid cup of bubble milk tea.